With Summer coming very soon (on Sunday in fact), and Father’s Day on the same day this weekend looks to be an eventful one for us all.

 Financial Blogging Views

-Some interesting posts from my regular reads on the Financial blogging front:
+Here are some interesting posts from my regular reads on the Financial blogging front:

 - Ellen Roseman has a little Fun and Games with her students at U of T’s continuing ed program, with Ellen Degenerates Share Club, she wins the funniest one liner of the week.